TLA-FLAT/DoorKeeper/README.md

 `policy`  | `./metadata/policy.n3` | ?           | should point to a valid [WebAccessControl file](#WebAccessControl)
 `dir`     | `./acl`                | ?           | directory will be created if it doesn't exist already

 Converts a WebAccessControl file into a set of [XACML policies](https://wiki.duraspace.org/display/FEDORA38/XACML+Policy+Enforcement), i.e., one for each resource in the SIP, in the specified directory.
+It will also extract the owner profile into an `owner.xml` in the specified directory.
+This profile can be used by subsequent actions that need info on the owner.

 #### <a name="WebAccessControl"></a>WebAccessControl